What this handout is about

 - To cite a previous study or finding without mentioning the researcher in the sentence:

-- To show strong agreement with a conclusion or theory from a previous paper (Smith suggests that …), but not specific findings or data (use the past simple)
+- To show strong agreement with a conclusion or theory from a previous paper (“Smith suggests that”).
+However, note that the present simple is not used to show agreement with specific findings or data (use the past simple).

 Past simple tense is used for two main functions in most academic fields: